ancap-ch/from-en/en/Universally Preferable Behaviour/p02_ch01_ethical_categories.md

 ### Virtue And Its Opposite

 The opposite of “virtue” must be “vice” – the opposite of “good” must be “evil.”
-If I propose the moral rule, “thou shalt not steal,” then stealing must be evil, and *not* stealing must be good.
+If I propose the moral rule, “thou shalt not steal”, then stealing must be evil, and *not* stealing must be good.
 This does not mean that “refraining from theft” is the sole definition of moral excellence, of course, since a man may be a murderer, but not a thief.
 We can think of it as a “necessary but not sufficient” requirement for virtue.

 Each morally preferable action must by its very nature have an opposite action – because if it does not, then there is no capacity for choice, no possibility of avoidance, and therefore no capacity for virtue or vice.
-If I propose the moral rule: “thou shalt defy gravity,” then clearly morality becomes impossible, immorality cannot be avoided, and therefore the moral rule must be invalid.
+If I propose the moral rule: “thou shalt defy gravity”, then clearly morality becomes impossible, immorality cannot be avoided, and therefore the moral rule must be invalid.

-If I propose the moral rule: “thou shalt not go to San Francisco,” this can be logically rephrased as: “thou shalt go anywhere but San Francisco.”
+If I propose the moral rule: “thou shalt not go to San Francisco”, this can be logically rephrased as: “thou shalt go anywhere but San Francisco.”
 In this way, the moral rule “thou shalt not steal” can be equally proposed in the positive form – “thou shalt respect property rights.”
 Since respecting property rights is a virtue, violating property rights must be a vice.

 ### What Is Missing